ianscottmartin/kollektion/README.md

 Use a list to show the relationships between users and comics

 Collection of Comics can be a varied and complicated hobby.
 In order to simply which issues one currently owns, this cli is perfect for that.
 Not only are there many issues, but there are many different titles.
-Dedpendong on your collection,
+Depending on your collection, you may have many Titles and many different publishers.